xdallas/resumeChatBot/README.md

 ## Contributing

-Contributions are welcome.
 To add new keywords or responses:

 1. Open `backend/index.js`.
 2. ocate the responses array.
 3. Add or update entries with new keyword arrays and replies.
 4. Restart the backend server.

-Feel free to open issues or submit pull requests for improvements.

 ## License